In this article

 3.1 Schema Drift Detection

-spikes above baseline, trigger anomaly alert and auto‑fetch portal documentation via API or screen scrape.
-Parse example payloads with GPT‑4o: “Find new required fields in this XML change log.”
-Update the transformation template via pull request; run tests; redeploy without midnight heroics.
+Monitor rejection patterns.
+If a missing-field error code spikes above baseline, trigger an anomaly alert and auto-fetch portal documentation via API.
+Parse example payloads with an LLM to find new required fields in the change log.
+Update the transformation template via pull request, run tests, and redeploy without midnight heroics.

 3.2 LLM-Powered Exception Handling